lisha-chen/lisha-chen.github.io/_posts/2019-01-31-How to align a face.md

 ### Solve the transformation matrix

-If we just want to align 2 points such as two eye corners, for example.
-We could first compute rotation angle $$\theta$$ to make the line connecting two eye corners horizontal.

-Then we apply translation and scaling to make the two eye corners located at where we want in the target image.

 If we want to align 3 points such as two eye corners plus one nose tip, we directly solve the Affine transformation matrix which has 6 independent parameters and needs exactly 3 points.